France halts Engie's U.S. LNG deal amid trade, environment disputes | Headlines

 However, it also comes against a backdrop of broader trade disputes between Europe and the United States, with Paris and Washington engaging in retaliatory measures over plans to tax big digital companies, for instance.
 Engie's contract would be with NextDecade Corp, which is due to decide whether to go ahead with plans to build its proposed Rio Grande LNG export plant in Texas as it tots up agreements with prospective customers.

 The market seems to agree.
-NextDecade shares were trading up over 4.6% on Thursday despite seemingly negative news.
+NextDecade shares were up 7.5% at $2.80 on Thursday afternoon despite seemingly negative news.
 The European Union is the world's biggest gas import market and the United States is vying for market share with cheaper pipeline gas from Russia, which has also led to tensions.

-Engie, alongside other European energy firms, is one of the financial backers of the Nord Stream oil pipeline project which is led by Russian oil giant Gazprom.
-The United States has imposed sanctions on Nord Stream accusing Moscow of using its energy resources "for coercive purposes".
+Engie, alongside other European energy firms, is one of the financial backers of the Nord Stream oil pipeline project which is led by Russian oil company Gazprom.
+The United States has imposed sanctions on Nord Stream accusing Moscow of using its energy resources "for coercive purposes."
 The Kremlin accuses Washington of using the sanctions for unfair competition to promote pricier U.S. LNG.

 - READ MORE ON: